I offer sessions at your home or place of choice, or by phone. I see adults, and have special training in addressing the concerns of Elders.

 Whether your perspective is that of a child, parent, caregiver, or all of the above, the experience of being part of a caregiving unit is going to require a great deal of patience, good communication skills, diplomacy, anger management, forgiveness, goodwill and love.
 It's a tall order.
 We all need help.

-Being dependent on others can be very stressful in so many ways.
-Having someone else dependent on you is also very stressful.
-Put the two together and most people are going to need help processing anger and frustration in ways that can help promote better understanding and cooperation, rather than a spiral of increasing conflict, hurt feelings and dysfunctional relationships.
+Our interactions can be stressful in so many ways.
+Having someone else dependent on you is especially stressful.
+This stress can eat away at your physical and emotional health.
+Anger can be very destructive to relationships too.
+Many people need help learning how to effectively process, and even use anger and frustration in ways that can help promote better understanding and cooperation, rather than a spiral of increasing conflict, hurt feelings and dysfunctional relationships.

 Non-violent Communication is a fundamental skill that everyone should have, and yet in our fast-paced, go-get-em society so few of us do.
 I have specialized training (and practice! ), enabling me to help you learn how to communicate "with" people instead of "at" them, be better understood and get more of what you want by learning how to enlist help from those you are speaking with, rather than alienating them.